-For as long as I can remember, I have always been crazy about being on the ocean; in fact, when other kids were playing with trucks and army men, I was playing with outboard motor parts and fishing gear.
-I shocked my school guidance counselor by breaking a string of "I want to be a policeman, fireman or shortstop"....with the charter boat captain.
-He, of course, tried to dissuade me, however, while still a teenager; I acquired my Coast Guard Captains License.
+For as long as I can remember, I have always been crazy about being on the ocean.
+When other kids were playing with trucks and army men, I was playing with outboard motor parts and fishing gear.
+I shocked my school guidance counselor by breaking a string of "I want to be a policeman, fireman or shortstop"...with the charter boat captain.
+He, of course, tried to dissuade me, however, while still a teenager; I acquired my Coast Gaurd Captains License.
 I worked as a commercial fisherman through my youth.
-My first diving certification was in 1974 with the YMCA.
-My brother and I survived a wild diving youth in the northeast.
-A typical outing involved running and returning at night through one of the most, treacherous inlets in Massachusetts, covering the entire 20-mile coast of New Hampshire and then 10 miles offshore to an island off Maine in a leaky 16ft rowboat with a 35hp motor slapped on it.
-Somehow we always made it back and the parental concern was usually overwhelming with statements like "did you get any lobsters"?
-I learned from a lot of mistakes.
+My first diving certificate was in 1974 with the YMCA.
+My brother and I survived a wild diving youth in the northeast Atlantic.
+A typical outing involved running out and then returning after dark through one of the most treacherous inlets in Massachusetts.
+We covered the entire 20-mile coast of New Hampshire and then continuing another 10 miles offshore to an island off Maine in a leaky 16ft rowboat with a temperamental 35hp motor slapped on it.
+Somehow we always made it back.
+And the parental concern was usually overwhelming (they had a lot of kids), with statements like "did you get any lobsters"?
+I learned from many mistakes.

-Fast forward 32 years and countless thousands of dive charters (probably more than any other captain in Cayman's history), this, I believe makes us the most experienced operators on the water today.
-We specialize in getting our customers to the least dived spots - most never dived by other operators.
+Fast forward 33 years and countless thousands of dive charters, (more than any other captain in Cayman's history), making CML the most experienced operators on the water today.
+We specialized in getting our customers to the least dived and pristine reefs in Grand Cayman and offering the marine education to enhance any charter.

 Danny was born Caymanian and made his first dive on the north wall when he was just 11 years old.
 He started working for CML on a part-time basis when he was 15.
 After graduating high school he became a PADI divemaster and acquired his captain's ticket.
 He worked fulltime for 2 years before starting at University.